pliang279/MFN/README.md

 Installation

-First check that the requirements are satisfied
+First check that the requirements are satisfied: </br>
 Python 2.7 </br>
 PyTorch 0.4.0 </br>
 numpy 1.13.3 </br>